WoltLab/docs.woltlab.com/docs/php/api/form_builder/form_fields.md

 `SimpleAclFormField` objects register a [custom form field data processor](validation_data.md#customformfielddataprocessor) to add the relevant simple ACL data array into the `$parameters` array directly using the object property as the array key.

+!!! info "Since version 5.5, the field also supports inverted permissions, see [WoltLab/WCF#4570](https://github.com/WoltLab/WCF/pull/4570)."

+The `SimpleAclFormField` supports inverted permissions, allowing the administrator to grant access to all non-selected users and groups.
+If this behavior is desired, it needs to be enabled by calling `supportInvertedPermissions`.
+An `invertPermissions` key containing a boolean value with the users selection will be provided together with the ACL values when saving the field.

 ### `SingleMediaSelectionFormField`